opensearch-project/documentation-website/_dashboards/csp/csp-dynamic-configuration.md

 ## Configuration

 The `applicationConfig` plugin provides read and write APIs that allow OpenSearch Dashboards users to manage dynamic configurations as key-value pairs in an index.
 The `cspHandler` plugin registers a pre-response handler to `HttpServiceSetup`, which gets the `frame-ancestors` value from the dependent `applicationConfig` plugin and then rewrites to the CSP header.
-Enable both plugins within your `opensearch_dashboards.yml` file to use this feature.
+Enable both plugins in your `opensearch_dashboards.yml` file to use this feature.
 The configuration is shown in the following example.
-Refer to [`cspHandler` plugin](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/src/plugins/csp_handler/README.md) for configuration details.
+Refer to [`cspHandler` plugin](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/src/plugins/csp_handler/README.md) for more information.

 ```
 application_config.enabled: true